Umuzi-org/ACN-syllabus/content/topics/file-and-directory-naming/general/_index.md

 This ensures that the correct records can be located, identified and retrieved from a filing system in a timely fashion, and that they are stored in an appropriate secure location.

-## What should i consider when naming modules and packages
+## What should I consider when naming modules and packages

 New modules and packages (including third-party frameworks) should adhere to the recommended naming conventions, but if a library already exists that has a different style, internal consistency should take precedence.